Jeimer Candelario Player Props: Cubs vs. Braves

 Jeimer Candelario At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 38th, his on-base percentage ranks 33rd, and he is 23rd in the league in slugging.
+- Among qualified batters, he ranks 43rd in batting average, while his on-base percentage ranks 35th and he is 24th in slugging.

-- Candelario enters this game on a six-game hitting streak.
-In his last games, he's hitting .667.

-- He has homered in 15.7% of his games this season, and 3.7% of his plate appearances.
+- Candelario has picked up a hit in 64.1% of his 103 games this season, with multiple hits in 25.2% of them.

-- Candelario has had at least one RBI in 32.4% of his games this year (33 of 102), with two or more RBI 16 times (15.7%).
-He has also accounted for three or more of his team's runs in five contests.
+- Candelario has driven in a run in 33 games this season (32.0%), including 16 games with more than one RBI (15.5%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.